 Barnette sent the kids back so they could get an education day after day, and day after day, they were expelled/removed from school.
 Obviously, this became a court fight.

-The Court of Appeals sided with the Barnetts, noting the conflict between the previous SCOTUS decision (which didn’t reference religion at all) and the freedom of religion.
+The Court of Appeals sided with the Barnettes, noting the conflict between the previous SCOTUS decision (which didn’t reference religion at all) and the 1st Amendment’s guarantee of freedom of religion.
 The school and state didn’t like the Court of Appeals’ decision and decided they wanted SCOTUS to look at it–did the previous SCOTUS decision (Gobitis, if you want to look it up) hold sway?

-**Interruption: That SCOTUS decision saying it was wrong to not salute the flag, done in 1940, wound up leading to a lot of persecution of groups like Jehovah’s Witnesses.
+**Interruption: That SCOTUS decision saying it was wrong to not salute the flag, done in 1940, wound up leading to the persecution of minorities and groups like Jehovah’s Witnesses.
 Some of it included physical violence and some of it was just verbal attacks and insinuations that they didn’t love their country, shouldn’t impose their beliefs on others, etc. If you want to draw parallels between this and the NFL/kneeling, I won’t stop you.**

 In the spring of 1943, the SCOTUS listened to arguments, read the briefs, and reached its decision in May, what wound up being a 6-3 decision–>that’s important because the more votes in favor of a decision, the less likely future sessions of SCOTUS are to rejecting or revising the decision…I’m not sure (and didn’t look) there’s even ever been a 9-0 decision reversed down the road.